 The severity of your cat's symptoms will increase during the last stages of your pet's life.
 Your veterinarian can help guide you in making nutritional and lifestyle changes that may increase your cat's comfort during this time.
 If the prognosis is poor or gave and your cat's quality of life is declining, euthanasia may be suggested.

 When a cat ages, a greater burden is placed upon its internal organs.
 Old age is not so much the killer as are the complications that arise during your cat's last years.
-The American Veterinary Medical Association reports when your cat is aging, you may find:
+When your cat is aging, you may find:

 - Your veterinary visits will increase dramatically.